-The 10 players who won a trophy after leaving Man Utd in the last five years
+The 10 players who won a trophy after leaving Man Utd since 2017

 Manchester United have struggled to add to their illustrious trophy cabinet since Sir Alex Ferguson’s retirement in 2013, with some top players failing to win much, or anything, while at the club.